Holy Trinity Church – History

 In 1967, after 25 years of dedicated and faithful service to the parish, Father Bauer retired due to illness.
 After a couple of short-term pastors, Father Brendan Kunda was appointed as pastor not only of Holy Trinity Parish in Haugen, but also that of our Lady of Lourdes in Dobie.
 Under his leadership, the parish flourished and the school was a steadfast standard of Catholic education.
 By 1979, pastoral residency was a Dobie.
 Again, after a few short-term pastors and continued shortage of priests, Father Allan Bradley led the parish in church ministry.
 Father Al served for eleven years, to be followed by Father James Imse.

 On August 14, 1977, the Reverend George Hammes celebrated the 50th anniversary of the school.
 After sixty two years of teaching, the school doors closed in 1989 due to declining enrollment.
 The sister’s house was torn down and the rectory was dedicated to Bishop Hammes.
-It is now known as the Bishop Hammes Center for Faith Formation.
+It is now known as the Bishop Hammes Center for Religious Education.

 In November of 1988, a stain-glass window, donated by Francis and Gloria Bednar and Dick and Dee Prince was add to the church.